 In April, the Builders Association and motiroti present Alladeen, a collaborative performance based on early central Asian legends that takes on multiple forms.
 MCA Stage features choreographer Beppie Blanker and composer Louis Andriessen’s collaborative work Odyssey, a dance-music work based on Homer’s Odysseia and James Joyce’s Ulysses.
 MCA Stage hosts a performance of solo guitar by Frank Bungarten, presented in conjunction with the opening of Thomas Struth’s exhibition.

 The MCA organizes an immensely popular, first-ever retrospective of the work of Lee Bontecou.
-The first in-depth survey of the work of Chicago-based artist Dan Peterman opens at the museum, and the MCA hold its first show devoted to fashion, Skin Tight: The Sensibility of the Flesh.
+The first in-depth survey of the work of Chicago-based artist Dan Peterman opens at the museum, and the MCA holds its first exhibition devoted to fashion, Skin Tight: The Sensibility of the Flesh.

 Between Past and Future: New Photography and Video from China, co-organized with the Smart Museum of Art at the University of Chicago and the International Center of Photography, New York, arrives at the MCA.
-In conjunction with About Face Theatre, the MCA produces I Am My Own Wife, which traveled to New York and won a Pulitzer Prize and two Tony Awards.
+In conjunction with About Face Theatre, the MCA produces I Am My Own Wife, which then travels to New York and wins a Pulitzer Prize and two Tony Awards.

 The MCA joins nine other museums to become one of the Museums in the Park, a collective of Chicago cultural institutions partially sponsored by the Chicago Park District.
 Francesco Bonami curates Universal Experience: Art, Life, and the Tourist’s Eye, examining art, history, space, and identity through the point of view of a tourist.
-The renowned Paul Taylor Dance Company performs at the MCA during its fifty-state fiftieth anniversary tour, and the Asian American Jazz Festival celebrates its tenth anniversary at the MCA and other venues throughout the city.
-After mounting the first solo museum exhibition of Dan Flavin’s work in 1967, the MCA presents Dan Flavin: A Retrospective, the first comprehensive retrospective of his important contribution to contemporary art.
+The renowned Paul Taylor Dance Company performs at the MCA during its 50-state 50th anniversary tour, and the Asian American Jazz Festival celebrates its 10th anniversary at the MCA and other venues throughout the city.
+After mounting the first solo museum exhibition on the work of Dan Flavin in 1967, the MCA presents Dan Flavin: A Retrospective, the first comprehensive retrospective of his important contribution to contemporary art.

 Aernout Mik: Refraction, a part of the 3M project with the New Museum of Contemporary Art, New York, and the Hammer Museum, Los Angeles, brings a haunting video installation from the Dutch filmmaker to Chicago.
 Tropicália: A Revolution in Brazilian Culture showcases one of the most significant modern cultural movements in South America, and the MCA presentation appears in conjunction with a gala; five concerts; a film series; and more than a dozen lectures, classes, tours, workshops, and family programs.
 The Green Team begins meeting to reduce the museum’s environmental impact through revising resource-wasting practices and expanding the recycling program.

-ANDY WARHOL/SUPERNOVA: Stars, Deaths, and Disasters, 1962-1964 brings enormous crowds to the galleries while early Warhol films are screened in the theater.
-Massive Change: The Future of Global Design, organized by guest curator Bruce Mau, raises important questions of how design can influence the way we live and brings together an unprecedented array of related programs throughout the city.
-The museum presents the first major United States retrospectives of German photographer Wolfgang Tillmans and American artist Richard Tuttle.
+ANDY WARHOL/SUPERNOVA: Stars, Deaths, and Disasters, 1962–1964 brings enormous crowds to the galleries while early Warhol films are screened in the theater.
+Massive Change: The Future of Global Design, organized by guest curator Bruce Mau, raises important questions about how design influences the way we live, and brings together an unprecedented array of related programs throughout the city.
+The museum presents the first major US retrospectives of German photographer Wolfgang Tillmans and American artist Richard Tuttle.